Jorge Alfaro Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in the league.
+- The 8.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 26th in the league.

-- The Athletics have a 6.07 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.01).

-- Athletics pitchers combine to surrender the second-most home runs in baseball (135 total, 1.4 per game).
+- Athletics pitchers combine to give up 135 total home runs at a rate of 1.4 per game (third-most in the league).

-- Medina makes the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.34 ERA and 58 strikeouts through 59 2/3 innings pitched.
+- Waldichuk makes the start for the Athletics, his 13th of the season.
+He is 2-6 with a 6.66 ERA and 73 strikeouts in 75 2/3 innings pitched.

-- In his last time out -- out of the bullpen on Friday, July 7 -- the righty tossed six innings against the Boston Red Sox, giving up four earned runs while surrendering seven hits.
+- In his last appearance on Saturday against the Minnesota Twins, the left-hander threw 3 2/3 innings, giving up three earned runs while surrendering three hits.

-- The 24-year-old has put up an ERA of 6.34, with 8.7 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .272 batting average against him.
+- The 25-year-old has a 6.66 ERA and 8.7 strikeouts per nine innings in 22 games this season, while allowing a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.